 5.5.1 Referrals to police, other law enforcement agencies or regulators may occur in cases of staff fraud or the fraud is complex and/or of a serious nature.
-The decision to refer cases to the police or other agencies for investigation will be taken by the Operational Director - Finance, the Strategic Director - Enterprise, Community and Resources or the Chief Executive.
+The decision to refer cases to the police or other agencies for investigation will be taken by the Director - Finance, or the Chief Executive.